yaohuan23/science-graphics/README.md

 The shared code for all scripts is in [Distribution.R](source/Distribution.R).

 #### 1.1.
 Continuous Distributions
 Continuous variable distributions can be represented by histograms, density curves, box plots or violin plots.
-The input can be given with a single file, where each column contains a collection of observations: [example](examples/distributions.csv)).
+The input can be given with a single file, where each column contains a collection of observations: [example](examples/distributions.csv).

-Use the `ContinuousDistribution.R` script to generate any type.
+Use the [ContinuousDistribution.R](ContinuousDistribution.R) script to calculate statistics and generate a figure from multiple variable distributions.

 ##### 1.1.1.
 Histogram
 For a set of continuous variables in the same units, the **hist** type option plots their histograms slightly transparent in the same plot.